Top 5 Azure DevOps Tools for Code Reviews in 2025

 Focused only on security.
 Not for general code quality or bugs.
 Might need developer training.

-Quality gates: Stops bad code from sneaking into your main branch.
+• Quality gates: Stops bad code from sneaking into your main branch.

-Multi-language support: Works with over 25 languages, from Java to JavaScript.
+• Multi-language support: Works with over 25 languages from Java to JavaScript.

-Customizable rules: Set the standards your team cares about.
+• Customizable Rules: Set the standards your team cares about.

-Azure-friendly setup: Integrates directly with Pipelines and supports cloud or self-hosted deployments.
+• Azure-friendly setup: Integrates directly with Pipelines and supports cloud or self-hosted deployments.

-The cloud-based model, has a free plan and 14-day free trial with a team plan starting from $32/month for unlimited users.
+Teams constantly shifting between complex projects with multiple contributors.
+Best where maintaining consistent quality is a self-managed model, the Developer plan has a 14-day free trial with a team plan starting from $32/month for unlimited users.
 For a self-managed model, the Developer plan starts at $160/year, and custom enterprise and data center plans.

+Steeper learning curve for first-time users, mainly when setting up rules and dashboards.
+Also doesn’t always pinpoint why something is a problem.
 So these were some tools.
 If you are looking to check out more code review tools, you can check out these posts:

 It is not always about getting things done but also ensuring that you are improving.
 Here are some metrics you should monitor: